-A Bike for Life is a beginner's cycling programme, in which a cyclist is brought through the various skills and techniques involved in cycling over an 8-10 week period.
+A Bike for Life is a beginner's cycling programme, in which a cyclist is brought through the various skills and techniques involved in cycling over an 4 to 10 week period (length is tailored for each group).
 The focus of the programme is on learning and meeting new people, with the group cycle a prominent feature in the programme.

 What do I learn in Bike for Life?